winitzki/scall/tutorial/programming_dhall.md

 Functions for working with lists include `List/map`, `List/filter`, and other utility functions.

 All those functions are implemented through Dhall built-ins.
-As Dhall intentionally includes only a small number of built-in functions, implementing functionality such as `List/take` and `List/drop` results in slower and/or larger code than one might expect.
+To keep the language simpler, Dhall has only a small number of built-in functions.

 TODO:describe DirectoryFile, JSON, Function, Operator